lenaimdahl/harry-potter-quiz/README.md

 ## Technology Used

 The game was developed using HTML, CSS, and JavaScript.
-No additional frameworks or libraries were used.
+The [p5.js](https://p5js.org/) library was used for generating animations.

 ## Acknowledgments

 The game was inspired by the Chamber of Secrets book from the Harry Potter series by J.K.
 Rowling.
 The animations are generated with the help of the [p5.js](https://p5js.org/) library.
-The Harry Potter trivia questions were taken from the Harry Potter Wiki website.
+The Harry Potter trivia questions were taken from the Harry Potter books.

 ## Author

-This game was created by Lena Imdahl.
-If you have any questions or feedback, please feel free to open an issue. 🙂
+This game was created by [Lena Imdahl](https://github.com/lenaimdahl).
+If you have any questions or feedback, please feel free to [open an issue](https://github.com/lenaimdahl/harry-potter-quiz/issues). 🙂